awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-throughput.md

 ## Increasing throughput \(AWS CLI\)<a name="parameter-store-throughput-increasing-cli"></a>

-The following procedure shows how to use the AWS Command Line Interface \(AWS CLI\) to increase the number of transactions per second that Parameter Store can process for the current AWS account and Region\.
+The following procedure shows how to use the AWS CLI to increase the number of transactions per second that Parameter Store can process for the current AWS account and Region\.

 **To increase Parameter Store throughput using the AWS CLI**